The most beautiful places in Victoria

 Grampians National Park - Gariwerd

-Located in western Victoria, the dramatic landscape of the Grampians is one of Australia's most underrated pieces of natural beauty.
-Comprised of immense tumbling sandstone hills and cliffs, this rugged countryside is amazing for rock climbing and bushwalking, and is home to some fantastically well-preserved Indigenous rock art.
-Stay at Grampians Eco YHA for the full experience.
+Located in western Victoria, the dramatic landscape of the Grampians/Gariwerd is one of Australia's most underrated pieces of natural beauty.
+Comprised of immense tumbling sandstone hills and cliffs, this rugged countryside is amazing for rock climbing and bushwalking, and there are dozens of breathtaking lookouts to drive or hike to, with the landscapes on the walk up to The Pinnacle in particular being positively otherworldly at times.

 The Twelve Apostles & Surrounds (Great Ocean Road)